-Wendell Brown Chairs the HPCVL Audit committee and is the VP, Business Development at Bedarra Research Labs (BRL).
+Wendell Brown Chairs the HPCVL Audit committee and is an Account Executive for Hewlett Packard Canada.
 He has more than 25 years senior operational and corporate director experience in IT, healthcare and biotechnology industries.
-Prior to BRL, Wendell was Senior Vice President of Business Development at Emageon, responsible for corporate strategy, channels programs and M&A functions for the corporation.
+Prior to HP, Wendell was Senior Vice President of Business Development at Emageon, responsible for corporate strategy, channels programs and M&A functions for the corporation.
 He also served as President and Chief Operating Officer of Camtronics Medical Systems Inc., Canada before it was acquired by Emageon in November 2005.

 Prior to joining Camtronics, Wendell was Executive Vice President and Chief Operating Officer of VMI Medical, Inc. He held various senior management positions with MCI/SHL Systemhouse Inc. between 1993 and 1999.
 From 2005 to 2010 Wendell was a Director of DNA Genotek Inc (www.dnagenotek.com) where he was the Chair of the Audit Committee and a member of the Governance Committee.

 Dr. Ken E. Edgecombe

 Dr. Edgecombe holds a Masters and a Ph.D. in Theoretical Chemistry from Dalhousie University.
 His research interests have ranged from drug design, protein structure, and solid state calculations to the application of topology to chemical systems (and other areas) and the understanding of basic atomic and molecular structure.
 He is an inventor with 2 patents and an author of 24 refereed publications, two of which are widely used in textbooks to illustrate concepts and another cited over 1600 times in refereed publications.